The Kroger (NYSE:KR) Releases FY 2021 Earnings Guidance

-The Kroger (NYSE:KR) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $2.950-3.100 for the period, compared to the Thomson Reuters consensus estimate of $2.850.
+The Kroger (NYSE:KR) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $2.950-$3.100 for the period, compared to the Thomson Reuters consensus estimate of $2.850.
 The company issued revenue guidance of -.

-The Kroger (NYSE:KR) last released its quarterly earnings data on Wednesday, June 16th.
-The company reported $1.19 EPS for the quarter, topping the consensus estimate of $0.99 by $0.20.
-The Kroger had a return on equity of 27.82% and a net margin of 1.14%.
-The company had revenue of $41.30 billion during the quarter, compared to the consensus estimate of $39.87 billion.
-During the same period last year, the company earned $1.22 EPS.
-The Kroger’s revenue for the quarter was down .6% on a year-over-year basis.
-On average, equities research analysts anticipate that The Kroger will post 3.08 EPS for the current year.
+A number of equities research analysts have commented on the company.
+Citigroup lifted their target price on The Kroger from $37.00 to $41.00 and gave the company a neutral rating in a research report on Friday, June 18th.
+UBS Group lifted their target price on The Kroger from $35.00 to $40.00 and gave the company a neutral rating in a research report on Friday, June 18th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on The Kroger from $37.00 to $41.00 and gave the company a neutral rating in a report on Friday, June 18th.
+Morgan Stanley boosted their price objective on The Kroger from $29.00 to $31.00 and gave the company an underweight rating in a report on Thursday.
+Finally, Credit Suisse Group boosted their price objective on The Kroger from $34.00 to $36.00 and gave the company a neutral rating in a report on Friday, June 18th.
+Four investment analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and two have issued a buy rating to the company.
+The Kroger presently has an average rating of Hold and an average target price of $36.20.

+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 1st.
+Stockholders of record on Friday, August 13th will be issued a $0.21 dividend.
+This is an increase from The Kroger’s previous quarterly dividend of $0.18.
+This represents a $0.84 annualized dividend and a dividend yield of 2.19%.
+The ex-dividend date of this dividend is Thursday, August 12th.
+The Kroger’s payout ratio is presently 20.75%.

-The Kroger declared that its Board of Directors has initiated a stock repurchase program on Thursday, June 17th that permits the company to repurchase $1.00 billion in outstanding shares.
+The Kroger announced that its board has authorized a stock buyback plan on Thursday, June 17th that permits the company to repurchase $1.00 billion in shares.
 This repurchase authorization permits the company to repurchase up to 3.3% of its shares through open market purchases.
-Shares repurchase programs are usually a sign that the company’s board believes its stock is undervalued.
+Shares repurchase plans are often a sign that the company’s board believes its shares are undervalued.

-Several research analysts have issued reports on the company.
-Deutsche Bank Aktiengesellschaft raised their target price on The Kroger from $36.00 to $41.00 and gave the stock a hold rating in a research report on Monday, June 21st.
-Telsey Advisory Group raised their target price on The Kroger from $39.00 to $40.00 and gave the stock a market perform rating in a research report on Friday, June 18th.
-Northcoast Research raised their target price on The Kroger from $41.00 to $46.00 and gave the stock a buy rating in a research report on Tuesday.
-Morgan Stanley raised their target price on The Kroger from $28.00 to $29.00 and gave the stock an underweight rating in a research report on Friday, March 5th.
-Finally, Credit Suisse Group lifted their price objective on The Kroger from $34.00 to $36.00 and gave the company a neutral rating in a research report on Friday, June 18th.
-Four research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and two have given a buy rating to the company’s stock.
-The company currently has an average rating of Hold and an average target price of $36.10.

-In other The Kroger news, SVP Calvin J. Kaufman sold 14,425 shares of The Kroger stock in a transaction that occurred on Wednesday, June 23rd.
-The stock was sold at an average price of $39.51, for a total value of $569,931.75.
-Following the sale, the senior vice president now owns 272,963 shares of the company’s stock, valued at approximately $10,784,768.13.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, VP Carin L. Fike sold 2,000 shares of The Kroger stock in a transaction that occurred on Monday, April 12th.
-The stock was sold at an average price of $37.96, for a total value of $75,920.00.
+In other The Kroger news, SVP Calvin J. Kaufman sold 14,425 shares of the company’s stock in a transaction that occurred on Wednesday, June 23rd.
+The stock was sold at an average price of $39.51, for a total transaction of $569,931.75.
+Following the completion of the sale, the senior vice president now directly owns 272,963 shares of the company’s stock, valued at approximately $10,784,768.13.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, VP Carin L. Fike sold 2,000 shares of the company’s stock in a transaction that occurred on Monday, April 12th.
+The shares were sold at an average price of $37.96, for a total value of $75,920.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 38,425 shares of company stock worth $1,469,672.
-1.35% of the stock is owned by insiders.
+Insiders sold a total of 38,425 shares of company stock valued at $1,469,672 over the last three months.
+Company insiders own 1.35% of the company’s stock.

 The Kroger Co operates as a retailer in the United States.
 The company operates combination food and drug stores, multi-department stores, marketplace stores, and price impact warehouses.
 Its combination food and drug stores offer natural food and organic sections, pharmacies, general merchandise, pet centers, fresh seafood, and organic produce; and multi-department stores provide apparel, home fashion and furnishings, outdoor living, electronics, automotive products, and toys.